 Edel Design specialises in elegant, rustic-style fashion made from natural materials.
 Book in advance and…

-Interior design store with Norwegian, Nordic and European design articles.
-The store has over 50 years of…
+Interior design store with Norwegian, Nordic and European design articles and more than 50 years of history.…

 Summeropen souvenirshop sell handcrafts, art, antiqes and design.
 A different shop with great contrasts.…